Nonlinear reconstruction of general dark energy theories: Reconstruction of -essence

 We first derive the general formulae for $k$-essence.
 Substituting the definition of Eq.~\eqref{kessence} into Eq.~(\ref{EFT relation}), we get

 For this class of models, we can always redefine the scalar field as $\phi=\phi(\varphi)$ to transform the function $K$ into a new form,

-in which $X$ is defined in the same way as above but with a subscript $_\phi$ or $_\varphi$ to label which scalar field is used.
+in which $X$ is defined in the same way as above, but with a subscript $_\phi$ or $_\varphi$ to label which scalar field is used.
 In this process, the EFT parameters $\Lambda(t)$, $c(t)$, $M_2^4(t)$ do not change.
 This field redefinition freedom means that we can fix $\phi(t)$: out of the infinite number of $\phi(t)$ functions that give the same background evolution, we can choose a convenient one.
-With $\phi(t)$ fixed, so is $X(t)$, and then Eq.~\eqref{kessence relation} can be used to determine $K(t)$, $K_X(t)$ and $K_{XX}(t)$.\footnote{Similar operation can also be done for quintessence model.
+With $\phi(t)$ fixed, so is $X(t)$, and then Eq.~\eqref{kessence relation} can be used to determine $K(t)$, and $K_X(t)$, $K_{XX}(t)$, as well as $K_\phi(t)$, from the relation $\dot{K}=K_\phi\dot{\phi}+K_X\dot{X}$.\footnote{A Similar operation can also be done for the quintessence model.
 However, via field redefinition, the Lagrangian is transformed into $L=\omega(\varphi)X_\varphi-V(\varphi)$ with $\omega(\varphi)=\left[\textrm{d}\phi(\varphi)/\textrm{d}\varphi\right]^2$ at this time.
 Now we still have two functions, namely $\omega$ and $V$, to be reconstructed, which means field redefinition does not notably simplify the reconstruction process in this model compared to the last section.} We note that this does not fully reconstruct $K(\phi, X)$.
-This is because to do so, we need to know the values of $K$ in the entire $\phi$ -- $X$ plane (or at least a 2D region therein), while the above process only gives the values of $K$ on a parameterized 1D curve $(\phi(t), X(t))$ in this plane.
-To fully reconstruct $K(\phi, X)$, we need to make some additional assumptions.
+This is because to do so, we need to know the values of $K$ in the entire $\phi$ -- $X$ plane (or at least a 2D region therein), while the above process only gives the values of $K$ on a parameterized 1D curve $(\phi(t), X(t))$ in this plane.\footnote{But as we will briefly mentioned in the last section, for cosmological applications, we can retrieve "just enough" information from this 1D curve.} To fully reconstruct $K(\phi, X)$, we need to make some additional assumptions.

 An example of simplifying assumptions is $K(\phi, X)=f(\phi)X+q(\phi)X^2$ (which was first proposed in Eq.~(2.3) of Ref.~\cite{kessence_theory1}), with $f$ and $q$ being unknown functions of $\phi$ only, for which